solana-labs/cluster/README.md

 Procedure:
 1. Ensure the desired Solana release is installed on your machine
-1. Run `./genesis.sh` to produce the genesis configuration
+1. Run `./genesis.sh` to produce the genesis configuration.
+To override the default cluster creation time of _now_, include the `--creation-time` argument (eg `./genesis.sh --creation-time '2020-01-01T12:00:00-08:00'`)
 1. If metrics are desired set SOLANA_METRICS_CONFIG in your environment
 1. Run `./launch-cluster.sh` to create the development cluster instances